FamilyTech

 A growing pocket of dads are quietly rejecting the everything-machine and buying single-function gadgets again.
 The Lamy Safari fountain pen at £25 is not technically tech, but pair it with the Rocketbook reusable notebook at £20 and you have a £45 gift for the dad who has decided his phone is the enemy of focus.
 The Rocketbook scans pages to email or cloud storage via an app, wipes clean with a damp cloth, and lasts effectively forever.
 It is a small, well-made object that says you have noticed what he actually wants.

 An alarm clock – a proper one, with no screen and no notifications – is the other entry in this category.
-The Lumie Bodyclock Shine 300 sits at about £65 and is recommended by the NHS as a wake-up light for the months when getting out of bed feels unreasonable.
+The Lumie Bodyclock Shine 300 sits at about £65 and is a wake-up light of the kind sleep clinics commonly recommend for the months when getting out of bed feels unreasonable.
 For dads who keep their phones in the bedroom out of habit, a wake-up light is a genuinely useful intervention.

 For dads who want one big toy